Indian Immigration Services Team

 6. Amarnath Cave, Jammu & Kashmir

-In the cave, in addition to the primary Shiva Lingam, smaller ice shapes are supposed to symbolize Goddess Parvati and Lord Ganesha.
-Lured by the astounding natural landscape and stark religious significance, the Amarnath Cave is both an ordeal of faith and the memorable experience of being in the Himalayas.
+Also in the cave, apart from the main Shiva Lingam, there are smaller ice forms, which are believed to represent Goddess Parvati and Lord Ganesha.
+Being drawn by the defining natural scenery and the inherent religious importance, the Amarnath Cave is a trial of faith and an experience to remember once being in the Himalayas.
+One of the most frequented tourist spots in India is the Amarnath Cave.

 Amarnath Cave is one of the most visited tourist attractions in India